 25 hour Body Reflexology Certification:

-7 hours class instruction
+7 hours class instruction (online or in person)

 14 hours practicum (7 practicum sessions: 7 people X 1 session, with health record keeping)

 Theory of Body Reflexology; Body Orientation and Reflex Layout; Referral Areas as Body Reflexes; Co- and Contra-lateral Reflexes; Superior to Inferior Body Reflex Relationships; Body Reflexes and Techniques for Improved Digestion, Headaches, Shoulder and Hip Imbalances; Fingers and Palm Positions and Reflexology Application; Soothing (Sedative effect) and Stimulating (Vitality Effect) Techniques; Indications and Contraindications; Practicum and Record Keeping Guidelines.

 *PRE-REQUISITE: Foot reflexology student status with the Atlantic School of Reflexology, OR professional status as a Certified Reflexology Therapist from any institution with a minimum 30-hour class instruction format.

 Course completion date: 2 months from start date.

 Certificate Awarded: Following class instruction: Certificate of Attendance attesting to 7 hours of training;

 Following completion of full course requirements: Certificate of Advanced Training attesting to 25 hours of training